augustinh22/msc_markdown/source/03_AppliedExample.md

 ### SIAM™: generating information layers

-A batch script to run \acs{SIAM}™ is automatically generated that contains commands to process all newly acquired, re-formatted scenes.
+A batch script is required to run \acs{SIAM}™ is automatically generated that contains commands to process all newly acquired, re-formatted scenes.
 Four semi-concept granularities (i.e. 18, 33, 48 and 96 semi-concepts) and four additional information layers are automatically generated.
 An older example of 61 semi-concepts with broad descriptions and pseudo-colour representation can be seen in \autoref{fig:siam_61} Those semi-concepts on the same line in \autoref{fig:siam_61} stem from the same parent spectral category within the \acs{SIAM}™ decision-tree.

-![Semi-concept example with a granularity of 61, represented by pseudo-colours [@baraldiSatelliteImageAutomatic2018] \label{fig:siam_61}](source/figures/siam61.png)
+![Semi-concept example with a granularity of 61, sorted in rows by parent category and each represented by a pseudo-colour suitable to the semi-symbolic associated semantics [@baraldiSatelliteImageAutomatic2018] \label{fig:siam_61}](source/figures/siam61.png)

 The additional information layers included in the applied example include a: